Friends of Marshall Square Park

 An email volley called What’s happening to the trees? circulated because of the removal of many mature trees during High Street’s sidewalk renovation and drew in local experts.

-To achieve this girth, the tree has to remove more than 367 pounds of CO2 (a global warming pollutant) from the air.
+To achieve this caliper, the tree has to remove more than 367 pounds of CO2 (a global warming pollutant) from the air.
 The bigger the tree, the more carbon it stores, and the more CO2 it removes from the air.

 As long as a tree is healthy and not extremely old, it keeps taking out more carbon each year.
 Planting a new, young tree in place of a mature tree cannot mitigate the lost benefit; it takes about sixteen (16) young trees to make up for the loss of one mature tree.